The story at the heart of these drums…

-Dartmoor Drums was established over twenty years ago, since when Carolyn has been making traditional frame drums that reflect something of the spirit and song of this extraordinary landscape.
+Dartmoor Drums was established twenty five years ago, since when Carolyn has been making traditional frame drums that reflect something of the spirit and song of this extraordinary wild landscape.
 All the materials for these drums are very carefully sourced and everything is created using old (and sometimes very ancient) techniques; nothing is machine-made or mass-produced.
 Special attention is given to the integrity with which the animal skins are gathered and prepared.
 All skins are by-products of seasonal culling and would otherwise be wasted; no animal is ever killed just to provide skin for drums.
 Dartmoor Red Deer skins are sourced from a family-run smallholding and deer forest.
-Dartmoor Wild Horse skins are sourced from the wild pony herds that live on these hills (please see further information below).
+Dartmoor Wild Horse skins are sourced from the wild pony herds that live on these hills.
 We prepare the skins in our small tannery shed on the farm; they are washed and soaked in water from the spring-fed well.
 Because the gathering of the skins is seasonal, and because the preparation of the skins for rawhide or leather takes 3-6 weeks depending on the weather conditions, the number of drums or leathers that we make in any year is limited.
 Nearly all of the preparation is done by hand; the final stages of drying the rawhide or finishing the leather are carried out in a small traditional sheepskin tannery on the edge of Dartmoor.
 The drums are made in a medieval stone barn, dried slowly over several days, then blessed over fire in the neolithic-style roundhouse that we have built on the farm.
-This is the story that lies at the heart of your Dartmoor Drum.

 |DARTMOOR RED DEER

 Forest Drum medium 16″